 The written rules as they apply to social media for recruiting apply only to coaches.
 The NCAA allows coaches to direct message recruits after a specific date in either their sophomore or junior year of high school.
 That date depends on the sport you play and the school’s NCAA division.
 Check the NCAA recruiting calendar to see the contact date for your sport.

 Note that, after that specific date, coaches can privately direct message you.
 What they’re not allowed to do is communicate with you publicly.
-They can like, share, favorite, and retweet, but any public communication with you via any form social media is prohibited unless you’ve committed to that coach’s school.
+They can like, share, favorite, and retweet, but any public communication with you via any form of social media is prohibited unless you’ve committed to that coach’s school.

-While the written rules apply only to coaches, make sure you follow these common sense rules when using social media as a recruiting tool, whether it’s Twitter, Facebook, Instagram, Snapchat, or TikTok:
+While the written rules apply only to coaches, make sure you follow these common-sense rules when using social media as a recruiting tool, whether it’s Twitter, Facebook, Instagram, Snapchat, or TikTok:

 - Always keep your posts positive.

 - Never, ever post anything inappropriate, illegal, or derogatory.

 - Never, ever retweet, repost, like, share, tag, or favorite anything inappropriate, illegal, or derogatory

 - Never, ever post, retweet, repost, like, share, tag, or favorite anything inappropriate, illegal, or derogatory, even if it’s via a private account with restricted access.
 Giving anyone else access to view that account makes it public.